clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 </table>
 </div>

-Finally, let's examine the revenue column, since we'll be using that to calculate the target variable.
+Let's examine the revenue column, since we'll be using that to calculate the target variable.

 ```python
 print('There are', train.shape[0],'rows and',